Director Tony Scott talks about making Pelham and the upcoming Alien prequel

 He’s the man behind such beloved movies as The Hunger, Top Gun and Beverly Hills Cop.
 Now for his latest film, Tony Scott is remaking the classic 1974 heist pic The Taking of Pelham 1 2 3.
 In the original the late, great Walter Matthau played a New York Metro controller trying to negotiate with a violent hijacker.
 Scott’s regular collaborator Denzel Washington takes the role this time around, while John Travolta chews the scenery as the bad guy.
 Here, Scott takes us through the latest remake and talks about the upcoming Alien pic.

+Q: How extensive was the shooting in the NYC subway system?
 TS: It was all here.
 We did everything in New York.
 I think for the first time, they gave me the opportunity to use real toys and real trains in the subway.
 What we shot in the motorman’s booth with Travolta was on stage, but everything else is real.
 All other movies where you see them on subways they make them build sets, and it’s very hard to catch the real feel, and you always sense there’s something not quite right, or something wrong.
 For instance, ‘Money Train’ was mostly done on stage in L.A.
 This was all done here with full-on cooperation.
 I think they gave me full-on cooperation here because the original was one of New York’s favorite movies.

+Q: Its so dusty and moldy in the tunnels.
+I can’t imagine spending months filming down there!
 TS: No, I loved it down there.
 But I’m from the northeast of England, which is depressed mining and shipbuilding, so I grew up in this.